Home

 Welcome to the Turlington Research Group!
 Our research focuses on organic methodology and medicinal chemistry.

 Organic Methodology: Our organic methodology projects span two broad areas: 1) Synthetic methods to prepare useful molecular structures commonly found in pharmaceuticals.
 Our goal is to help reduce the synthetic limitations that impede medicinal chemists from investigating novel molecular architectures in drug molecules.
 Current work in our group explores the development of methodology for the synthesis of chiral amines and chiral aza-heterocycles.
-2) Improved methods for the synthesis of metallopolymers.
-Metallopolymers have diverse applications in biomedicine (for example, stimuli responsive drug delivery systems), heterogeneous catalysis, and energy storage.
-Our goal is to provide efficient methods to produce a variety of metallopolymers via organocatalyzed ring opening polymerization (OROP) to help advance the use of metallopolymers in their many areas of application.
+2) New methods for the synthesis of polycarbonate polymers.
+Aliphatic polycarbonates are being explored for a variety of biomedical applications as the polycarbonate framework is biocompatible and biodegradable.
+For example, polycarbonate polymers have been explored for drug delivery.
+In collaboration with Dr. Chris Turlington of Hope College, our labs design new synthetics methods to prepare and polymerize functionalized cyclic trimethylene carbonate (TMC) monomers using organocatalyzed ring opening polymerization (OROP).